Retainers in Highland Park

 So the time for your braces has come to an end, but you still want to retain your results.

 Retainers play an essential role in ensuring that your teeth and bite stay in proper alignment following years of specialized orthodontic treatment.

 Wouldn’t it be nice if your teeth stayed in place like the next door neighbor’s overly trained golden retriever!

 Unfortunately, no matter how many times you yell, “stay” your teeth will slowly move out of perfect alignment over time without the help of a retainer.

-At Jessica Cohen Orthodontics in Highland Park, we take the time to mold each patient’s smile and use that same data to create a customized retainer.
+At Dr. Jessica Cohen Orthodontics, we take the time to mold each patient’s smile and use that same data to create customized retainers in Highland Park, IL.

 How much time you will need to wear your retainer will be up to Dr. Cohen.

 All of these details will be discussed during your final appointments.

 There are actually two types of retainers that we provide for our patients here in Highland Park: removable and fixed retainers.

 Dr. Cohen will advise you about which is best for your specific situation.